Kaioo Terrace

 None of the 12 listings mention a security guard, 24-hour security, or on-site security personnel; instead, they reference a Resident Manager and general secured access.
 MLS amenities also show no security-guard box checked (0/12), which strongly indicates there is no dedicated guard service at this building.

-The remarks reference secured entry, CCTV, and a resident manager, but not a patrol service.
-I searched for patrol-related wording and found no indication of security patrol on site.
+The remarks mention secured entry, CCTV security, and a resident manager, but none of these establishes a security patrol service.
+No patrol-related wording was found.

 About 7 of 12 listings describe a "secured building," "secure entrance," or "secured entry" but none mention cameras, CCTV, or video monitoring, which agents typically highlight if present.
 With MLS also showing 0/12 for security systems, the evidence points to physical access control without a formal video surveillance system.